FranxYao/franxyao.github.io/index.md

 My research objective is to make large language models the next generation computational platforms and build a language model based application ecosystem together with the community.
 I am broadly interested in the following topics:
 * **Science driven scaling**: to pursue scientific principles bebind scaling and use them to guide next-generation model development, where the subareas include data engineering, long context, efficiency, and science of language models
-* **Reasoning as agents**: to study how deployed language models reason over complex problems and environment, where the subareas include coding, multi-agent games, chain-of-thought, and learning from feedback
+* **Reasoning as agents**: to study how deployed language models reason over complex problems and environment, where the subareas include coding, multi-agent games, chain-of-thought, and learning from X feedback

 AGI has yet to come, so keep running.